zeXLc2p0/backoffice/id3c-testing/README.md

 This will update the file _Pipfile.lock_ and install updates into the virtualenv managed by Pipenv.

+## Serving the web API

+The uWSGI configuration file for serving the web API is _uwsgi.ini_.
+This file is used by referencing it from Ubuntu's app-based configuration layout.

+For example, in _/etc/uwsgi/apps-available/api-testing.ini_:

+    [uwsgi]
+    ini = /opt/backoffice/id3c-testing/uwsgi.ini

+The configuration assumes that Pipenv is configured with `PIPENV_VENV_IN_PROJECT=1` so that it installs its virtualenv in _.venv_.

+Non-sensitive environment variables required by the web API are stored in `env.d/`, which is an envdir.

 [core ID3C]: https://github.com/seattleflu/idc3
 [our customizations]: https://github.com/seattleflu/id3c-customizations